-Why and Who Should Disable Google AMP in WordPress
+Why You Should Disable Google AMP in WordPress

-Accelerated Mobile Pages or AMP is an open source initiative with aim to make the web faster for mobile users and improve user experience.
+Accelerated Mobile Pages (AMP) is an open-source initiative to make the web faster for mobile users and improve user experience.

 Drastic Drop in Conversion Rates

-AMP uses a restrictive set of HTML/JS.
-Site owners cannot do much about encouraging users to subscribe, fill out contact forms, or buy stuff.
+As a result, site owners cannot encourage users to subscribe, fill out contact forms, or buy stuff.

 Lower Pageviews by Mobile Users

-AMP does not show your website’s navigation menus, sidebars, or other content discovery features.
-This causes significant drop in pageviews by mobile users.
+AMP does not show your website’s sidebars or other content discovery features.
+This causes a significant drop in pageviews by mobile users.

-In fact some user experience experts suggest that the close button on top actually encourages users to return back to Google search after reading your article instead of browsing your website.
+In fact, some user experience experts suggest that the close button on top actually encourages users to return to Google search after reading your article instead of browsing your website.

 Lower User Engagement